vechain/veworld-mock/README.md

 VeWorld mock has the following options:

 - `validCertificate` : If set to `false` then an invalid certificate will be returned
+- `fakeCertSignerAddress` : If `validCertificate` is set to false, the address returned as the certificate signer
 - `realTx` : If set to `true` the mock will send the tx to vechain thor
 - `fakeTxId` :  The tx id for the mock to return if `realTx` is `false`
 - `gasMultiplier` : When sending tx's to vechain thor, the gas % multiplier to use